The Ultimate Guide to Planning A Bali Wedding from Australia

 You will need several key documents, including:

-Completed paperwork from the Embassy of your home country prior to your ceremony.
+Completed paperwork from the Embassy or Consulate of your home country prior to your ceremony.

-Enlisting the help of a local wedding planner will greatly simplify this process, ensuring everything goes smoothly.
+Enlisting the help of one of our wedding planners will greatly simplify this process, ensuring everything goes smoothly.

 Finding Local Vendors